Healthy Pumpkin Chocolate Chip Bread that's moist, delicious, and packed with pumpkin flavor and is made with healthy

 - When buying canned pumpkin, make sure to buy plain canned pumpkin without any added sweeteners or spices.
 It should just be pumpkin puree and not pumpkin pie filling.
 Canned or homemade squash puree also works.

 - I like to add a banana and applesauce since it adds natural sweetness to the bread.
 You could replace this with extra pumpkin if you don't want to use banana or applesauce.
 You will need about 1/2 cup of extra pumpkin puree.

 - If you don't like pumpkin pie spice, you can just use cinnamon instead.
 This is perfect for people who don't like nutmeg or cloves, which are usually a part of pumpkin pie spice blends.

 - This recipe works great for muffins as well, just cut the cooking time down since muffins will cook a lot more quickly than bread.

 - Chocolate and pumpkin are one of my favorite combinations so I always add chocolate chips.
 You can leave these out if you want.
-It will reduce the calories by about 35 calories and points to 5 SP per serving.
+It will reduce the calories by about 35 calories.